iruble23/INDE-577/README.md

 ## Repository Structure

 The repository is organized as follows:
-- `Perceptron/`: Implementation of the perceptron algorithm for binary classification of termite discovery.
+- [Supervised Learning\perceptron\perceptron.ipynb](Perceptron/): Implementation of the perceptron algorithm for binary classification of termite discovery.
-- `Logistic_Regression/`: Application of logistic regression to predict termite presence.
+- [Supervised Learning\logistic_regression\logistic_regression.ipynb](Logistic_Regression/): Application of logistic regression to predict termite presence.
-- `Linear_Regression/`: Uses linear regression to model the relationship between environmental factors and wood decay.
+- [Supervised Learning\linear_regression\linear_regression.ipynb](Linear_Regression/): Uses linear regression to model the relationship between environmental factors and wood decay.
-- `Gradient_Descent/`: Demonstrates the use of gradient descent in optimizing logistic regression models.
+- [Supervised Learning\gradient_descent\gradient_descent.ipynb](Gradient_Descent/): Demonstrates the use of gradient descent in optimizing logistic regression models.
 - Additional subdirectories will be added as the project expands to include unsupervised learning techniques and more complex models.

 Each subdirectory contains: